 In Colorado, the rates start at $5,000 for the smallest meter.
 Connecting a water meter to a tap can get very expensive depending on the capacity of the meter itself and it would be ideal if you could avoid that by asking the right questions.

 Not all properties have a septic tank; some would say it’s not necessary and they’d probably be right.
 However, it really would be a nice plus for anyone if the property isn’t connected to the city or county sewer system.

 Now, if there is a septic tank you need to ask basic questions about it.
 What’s the capacity of the septic tank?
 When was it installed?
 Is it still functional?
 Is it older than 20 years?

 This is just common sense.
 You don’t want to start living in your dream home and have a septic tank flood/accident.
 Plus, there are now regulations for septic tanks as well and you want to make sure you stay compliant to avoid fees or fines.

-Your ultimate goal is to pay a fair price for the land in which you will set your manufactured home upon.
+Your ultimate goal is to pay a fair price for the land in which you’ll set your manufactured home upon.
 Preparing for the purchase by doing your homework and not being afraid of asking everything you have doubts about could be the difference between a deal of a lifetime and a poor investment decision.

 Knowing what you want and need in your property will help you save time and money and make this a stress-free process.

 Now, if at some point you want to sell your manufactured home or if you already own one but want to buy a different one, don’t hesitate to reach out to us.
-We, at Land Home Buyer, have been in the business of buying and selling manufactured homes for years.
-In fact, we may just be the buyer you are looking for.
+We, at Land Home Buyer, have been in the business of buying and selling manufactured homes with land for years.
+In fact, we may just be the buyer you’re looking for.
 Give us a call at 1-866-652-5263.
 We purchase manufactured homes in as-is condition and you won’t have to pay any commissions or fees.